Exterior of the Arktikum building in Rovaniemi Finland

 The famous Santa Claus Village, an all-year affair!

 If you’re one of the forever-young-at-heart or you’re traveling with kiddos, the opportunity to visit Santa Claus Village is a huge draw to Rovaniemi… even in January!
-Santa Claus is there every day of the year, so this poor man doesn’t get a break even after his busy Christmas escapades.
+Santa Claus is there every day of the year.
+Yup, this poor man doesn’t get a break even after his busy Christmas escapades.
+Methinks he needs to unionize, as well as those elves of his…

-In Santa Claus Village, you can meet real live reindeer and Santa Claus himself, as well as cross the Arctic Circle line and even receive a certificate for it!
-There are other fun things to do in Santa Claus Village, so even if you’re a Christmas Grinch like I am, I do think it’s still worthy of a visit.
+Jokes aside, in Santa Claus Village, there’s a lot to do.
+You can meet reindeer and Santa Claus himself, eat at the restaurants in the area, and cross the Arctic Circle line and even receive a certificate for it!
+There are other fun things to do in Santa Claus Village, so even if you’re a Christmas Grinch like I am, I do think it’s still worthy of a visit, even if all you do is walk around.

-It’s easy to visit Santa Claus Village independently (you can take a bus from the city center or catch a taxi for about 25 Euros each way), or if you prefer, you can book a tour like this one, which includes a visit to Santa Claus Village, reindeer sled rides, husky sled rides, and more.
+It’s easy to visit Santa Claus Village independently (you can take a shuttle from the city center or catch a taxi for about 25 each way).
+If you prefer, you can book a tour like this one, which includes a visit to Santa Claus Village, reindeer sled rides, husky sled rides, and more.

 Go on an epic snowmobile ride